Adapting to the Next-Gen Supply Chain with Robotic Process Automation

 So, what exactly is Robotic Process Automation?

 Robotic process automation leverages artificial intelligence (AI) to learn the tedious components of your operation and then automates all associated tasks.
 For example: Instead of spending time juggling your billing staff turnover while also aiming to keep your accounts receivable department running smoothly, RPA will become an expert in your ways of working and simplify your process with workflow automation.
 By learning from your data, RPA will identify patterns and make decisions to equipping you with greater efficiency, higher accuracy, and better productivity than ever before.
-As another example, SaaS solutions like DDC Intelligence will learn from new bill of lading templates and then save them for better, faster data capture in the future.
+As another example, DDC's Auto-Extraction & Structuring solution leverages machine learning to take raw BOL data, cleanse it and structures it based on your business rules within seconds of receipt, dramatically reducing the time, labor, and errors associated with document processing.

 Businesses that still rely fully on manual labor for tasks that could be enhanced with technology face these two primary pain points: